Dagzy/NodeGitBook/docs/javascript_library/06-Express-Server/04-db/01-sequelize/01-sequelize.md

 # FIRST CONNECTION
 ---
-In this module we will use Sequelize to connect our Server to pgadmin.
+In this module, we will use Sequelize to connect our server to PG Admin.

 <hr>

 ### Orientation
-In this module we'll be working with Sequelize and Postgres:
+Right now we'll be working with Sequelize and Postgres:
 ![screenshot](assets/01-pg-youarehere.png)

-### Sequelize connection
+### Sequelize Connection
 To use Sequelize, we'll have to establish a connection.
-This is the standard approach from the [docs](http://docs.sequelizejs.com/manual/installation/getting-started.html#test-the-connection), and it is often copy and pasted into projects for set up.
+This is the standard approach from the [docs](http://docs.sequelizejs.com/manual/installation/getting-started.html#test-the-connection), and it is often copy and pasted into projects for setup.
 Simply put, it's allowing us to connect from our project to the Postgres database.
-Here we do a simple breakdown of the code:
+Put this code into the `db.js` file in the server folder:

 ```js
 //1